-Respondents said that meal timing, intake and food choices are restricted, which takes away from the pleasure of eating, and that it is demoralizing to always be receiving diet instructions from people (health care providers, family, strangers) about what they should be consuming and avoiding.
+Respondents said that meal timing, intake and food choices are restricted, which takes away from the pleasure of eating, and that it is demoralizing to always be getting (often unsolicited) dietary advice from people.
 They said it is challenging to always be taking medication and to experience variability in blood sugar control.
-Several respondents spoke about the blame they inflict upon themselves for their disease, the shame and guilt
+Several respondents spoke about the blame they inflict upon themselves for their disease, the shame and guilt they feel, and the stigma they experience.
+Some talked about how tough it is to interact with people who know very little about diabetes or who offer unwanted insights about its management.